elizabethcsw/news-app/README.md

 ### Technologies

 This is a single page web app.
-You'll write your code in frontend JavaScript, CSS and HTML.
-You won't use Ruby or backend JavaScript.

-**And, as is the theme for this week, I will not use any libraries or frameworks.**

-### Serving your app
+The code is written in frontend JavaScript (vanilla), CSS and HTML, and pulls data from two APIs.

+**No Javascript library or framework is used.**

 I have used a static web server (e.g. [http-server](https://www.npmjs.com/package/http-server)) to serve the HTML, CSS and JavaScript files.
 I will send requests to an API to get data from the Guardian and to summarise text.